Continually Updated Clinical Reference

-The estimation of pregnancy dates is important for the mother, who wants to know when to expect the birth of her baby, and for her health care providers, so they may choose the junctures at which to perform various screening tests and assessments (Peek, 1994), which include (1) serum screening, (2) assessment of maturity (eg, as in threatened preterm labor), and (3) induction of labor for postdate pregnancies.
+The estimation of pregnancy dates is important for the mother, who wants to know when to expect the birth of her baby, and for her health care providers, so they may choose the times at which to perform various screening tests and assessments, [1] such as serum screening, assessment of maturity, and induction of labor for postdate pregnancies.

 The 3 basic methods used to help estimate gestational age (GA) are menstrual history, clinical examination, and ultrasonography.
 The first 2 are subject to considerable error and should only be used when ultrasonography facilities are not available.
 The date of feeling the first fetal movements (quickening) is far too unreliable to be useful.
+The date of the first documented positive pregnancy test and the beta-human chorionic gonadotropin (bHCG) level may help ascertain the minimum gestational age.
+In women who conceived following assisted reproduction techniques, the date of embryo transfer is known and may date the pregnancy accurately.
 In rare cases, the date of coitus is known, and this may be useful in calculating the length of pregnancy.

 Terminology